Alex-Unnippillil/static-photoshop-clone/README.md

 - Rectangle tool for shape creation
 - Circle tool for drawing circles and ellipses
 - Text tool for adding labels
+- Bucket fill tool for painting contiguous areas
+- Eyedropper tool for sampling colors from the canvas
 - Color picker for stroke selection
+- Layer selection and opacity controls
 - Adjustable line width
 - Undo/redo support